hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	from b in getData ()
 	select a.Substring (0, 10) + b.Substring (10, 20);
 {% endhighlight %}
 Usually all "monad in c#"" tutorials ends here with words: this kind of things could exists in languages like Haskell which supports higher kinded types but not in c#.
-But we as a smart developers well knows that we could implement some workaround over any problem, so lets try to create one.
+But we as a smart developers well know that we could implement some workaround over any problem, so lets try to create one.
 We will look on a typical example with Functor interface.
-When we solve that not so hard problem we will be able to use the same workaround for implementation of monad transformers in c#.
+When we solve that problem we will be able to use the same workaround for implementation of monad transformers in c#.
 So Functor interface looks like this:
 {% highlight csharp %}
 interface IFunctor<T> {
 	T<B> FMap<A, B>(Func<A, B> f, T<A> a);
 }
 {% endhighlight %}
 Nothing special is here, it describes a function which takes "a" value wrapped into a type T, unwraps it, applies function f to unwrapped value and finally wraps result into the type T. Everything seems to be ok, but we can't write this code in C#.
 C# doesn't support usage of type variable T as type constructor.
 I don't want to describe whole problem here and better way to understand this restriction is to copy interface definition into IDE and play with it.
 It is a good puzzle.
 Lets try to analyse that problem and solve it step by step.
 Why do we need type T here?
 We need it as a constraint to input and output of FMap function.
-Whey should be have the same wrapper type over different wrapped types.
+They should have the same wrapper type over different wrapped types.
 It guards us from incorrect implementations which takes Check< AType > and returns List< BType >.
 So we need to mark generic type by some other non generic type.
 How can we do that.
 It is simple.
 {% highlight csharp %}
 public abstract class Wrapper
 {